wonder-mice/zf_log/README.md

 * Dump a memory region as HEX and ASCII
 * Optional built-in support for Android log and Apple log (iOS, OSX)
 * Custom output functions
-* All externally visible symbols can be prefixed with provided string (useful in libraries that don't want to expose dependency on zf_log)

 Examples
 --------